osism/testbed/docs/source/deployment.rst

      Note that terraform only supports public cloud profiles if a file named ``clouds-public.yaml`` exists in one of the standard locations and contains the matching definition.
 The embedded well-known profiles that are available in the python openstack client do not work.
-     TODO: Publish a clouds-public.yaml file for betacloud (or all public clouds) and link it here.
+     TODO: Publish a clouds-public.yaml file for Betacloud (or all public clouds) and link it here.

   .. warning::